jonathanputra23/React-Store-Transactions/README.md

 # React Store Application

+**About React-Store-Transactions**

-Welcome to the React Store Application!
-This is a simple e-commerce website built using React.js, where a booth owner can calculate price and log transactions.
-The application also features a shopping cart, checkout functionality, and transaction logging.
+This project is a straightforward website developed using React.js.
+The primary purpose of this application is to provide booth owners with a user-friendly platform to manage their transactions, calculate prices, and maintain a precise transaction logging.

 ## Table of Contents